Shorty Ray

-Hugh Light "Shorty" Ray (September 21, 1884 – September 16, 1956) was an American football player and official.
+Hugh Light "Shorty" Ray (September 21, 1884 – September 16, 1956) was an American professional football official.
 He was the first technical advisor on the rules and supervisor of officials for the National Football League (NFL) from 1938 to 1952.
 He was inducted into the Pro Football Hall of Fame in 1966.

-Early years
+Early life and college

 Ray was born in Highland Park, Illinois, in 1884.
 He was the son of John Thompson Ray and Emily S. (Light) Ray.
 He attended the Crane Manual Training High School in Chicago.
 He began his college education at Lewis Institute (now part of the Illinois Institute of Technology) from 1901 to 1903.
-He next attended the University of Illinois where he received a bachelor of science degree in mechanical engineering.
+He next attended the University of Illinois where he received a Bachelor of Science degree in mechanical engineering.
 He played baseball, football, and basketball at Illinois and was captain of the 1905–06 Illinois Fighting Illini men's basketball team.
 Ray also reportedly beat University of Chicago football star Walter Eckersall in a 100-yard dash while attending Illinois.
 According to his biography at the Pro Football Hall of Fame, Ray was five feet, six inches tall and weighed only 136 pounds.

 Teaching and officiating career

 After graduating from the University of Illinois, Ray served as the athletic director at the Smith Academy in St. Louis from 1907 to 1908.
 In 1909, he was hired as a mechanical drawing instructor at Wendell Phillips High School in Chicago.
 He continued teaching mechanical drawing in Chicago high schools for more than 30 years.

 In addition to his work as a teacher, Ray worked as a football official in Big Ten Conference games in the 1920s and 1930s.
 He also officiated in basketball and baseball games.

 Ray helped organize the Athletic Officials Association (AOA) and organized rules clinics and written tests that were mandatory for members of the AOA.
-He was also the author of the high school football code and invented and copyrighted the "Play Situation Book" now called the "Case Book" The "Play Situations Book" taught the Officials, Coaches, and Players the rules through example and standardized their implementation.
+He was also the author of the high school football code and invented and copyrighted the "Play Situation Book" now called the "Case Book."
+The "Play Situations Book" taught officials, coaches, and players the rules through example and standardized their implementation.
 According to the Pro Football Hall of Fame, "many experts concede that Shorty did much to save the game during the dark days [in the 1920s] when football was under a cloud of mounting injuries, outmoded rules, haphazard officiating and draggy contests."